What is Local SEO Heatmap?

 Local SEO Heatmap Examples

 Example 1: Before and after optimization A law firm’s initial heatmap for “personal injury lawyer” shows green within a 2-mile radius and red everywhere else.
-After 6 months of local SEO work — citations, reviews, local content from theStacc, and GBP optimization — the follow-up heatmap shows green extending to a 6-mile radius.
+After 6 months of local SEO work.
+Citations, reviews, local content from theStacc, and GBP optimization.
+The follow-up heatmap shows green extending to a 6-mile radius.
 The visual improvement makes the ROI of local SEO undeniable.

 Example 2: Competitive analysis A dentist generates heatmaps for themselves and 3 competitors on the same keyword.
-The visual shows each business’s ranking territory — like a map of local search turf.
+The visual shows each business’s ranking territory.
+Like a map of local search turf.
 The dentist discovers that one competitor dominates the north side while they dominate the south.
 This guides their content and review strategy to focus on the neutral eastern territory where no one is strong.

 Local vs National SEO